 Creatine increases exercise capacity during high-intensity exercise.
 This leads to improved recovery and adaptations such as increased muscle mass.

-Meanwhile, ingesting whey protein in combination with exercise provides your body a high-quality source of protein, enhancing muscle protein synthesis and leading to increased muscle gains over time.
+Meanwhile, ingesting whey protein in combination with exercise provides your body with a high-quality source of protein, enhancing muscle protein synthesis and leading to increased muscle gains over time.

 While both creatine and whey protein promote muscle gain, they differ in the ways they work.
 Creatine increases strength and muscle mass by increasing exercise capacity, whereas whey protein does so by stimulating increased muscle protein synthesis.